Can You Submit Different Common App Essays to Different Schools

 - The member institutions of our organization are being informed using data and insights.

 It is a streamlined process for applying to a college that enables you to apply to a number of schools all at once and is now accepted by the vast majority of major educational institutions.
-This approach will not only help you save time, but it will also alleviate the stress of having to put together unique application materials for each of the potential schools you are interested in attending.
+This approach will not only help you save time but will also alleviate the stress of having to put together unique application materials for each of the potential schools you are interested in attending.

 Even if your college does not accept the Common Application, the majority of colleges require components that are very similar to one another.
 This makes it possible for you to quickly transfer data such as your official high school transcript and your scores on standardized tests.